 ICES research results in an evidence base that is published as atlases, investigative reports and peer-reviewed papers, and is used to guide decision-making and inform changes in health care policy and delivery.
 Many ICES reports are undertaken to answer specific questions (known as Applied Health Research Questions) posed by health-system stakeholders and policy-makers.
 ICES evidence influences the design, implementation and evaluation of health policy and the delivery of health care.
 Our work is highly regarded in Canada and abroad.

 As an independent, not-for-profit corporation, ICES takes pride in its international reputation as a trusted, impartial and credible source of high-quality health and health services research and evidence.
-ICES receives core funding from the Ontario Ministry of Health and Long-Term Care.
+ICES receives core funding from the Ontario Ministry of Health.
 ICES scientists have highly successful track records competing for peer-reviewed grants from federal agencies, such as the Canadian Institutes of Health Research, and from provincial and international funding bodies.

 A growing network across Ontario

-ICES is located on the campus of Sunnybrook Health Sciences Centre in Toronto and has physical satellite sites at Queen’s University in Kingston (ICES Queen’s), the University of Ottawa (ICES uOttawa), the University of Toronto (ICES UofT), Western University in London (ICES Western) and McMaster University in Hamilton (ICES McMaster).
-An additional satellite site is in development at the Health Sciences North Research Institute in Sudbury, in partnership with Laurentian University and the Northern Ontario School of Medicine (ICES North).
+ICES is located on the campus of Sunnybrook Health Sciences Centre in Toronto and has physical sites at Queen’s University in Kingston (ICES Queen’s), the University of Ottawa (ICES uOttawa), the University of Toronto (ICES UofT), Western University in London (ICES Western) and McMaster University in Hamilton (ICES McMaster).
+A sixth site opened in 2018 at the Health Sciences North Research Institute in Sudbury, in partnership with Laurentian University and NOSM University (ICES North).